 Legislation requires that you choose a retirement income option no later than the last day of the calendar year in which you turn age 71, or such other date as may be required by Applicable Legislation.
 If you do not choose an option by the end of that year, Sun Life Assurance Company of Canada will begin making pension payments to you.
 Subject to Applicable Legislation, pension payments will be made to you until your death or until 120 equal monthly payments have been made, whichever is later.
 Once the pension payments begin, the benefit will be non-commutable and will only be recalculated in order to comply with Applicable Legislation.
-Should the pension payments be less than Sun Life Assurance Company of Canada's minimum at the time of calculation, Sun Life Assurance Company of Canada reserves the right to pay the value of the pension to you in cash, subject to Applicable Legislation and any applicable withholding tax.
+Should the pension payments be less than Sun Life Assurance Company of Canada reserves the right to pay the value of the pension to you in cash, subject to Applicable Legislation and any applicable withholding tax.